wpzoom/instagram-widget-by-wpzoom/readme.txt

 > Did you find this plugin helpful?
 Please consider [leaving a 5-star review](https://wordpress.org/support/view/plugin-reviews/instagram-widget-by-wpzoom).

-**WPZOOM Social Feed Widget** gives you a WordPress Widget that you can place anywhere you want and be able to fully customize it's design using CSS.
+**WPZOOM Social Feed Widget** gives you a WordPress Widget that you can place anywhere you want to display your Instagram Feed.
+Easy setup and configuration!

-= What's New in version 1.4? =
+= Features =

-You can now display a public feed limited to 12 photos of any Instagram account you want.
-You are no longer limited to display just your own feed.
+* **Lightbox** 🆕
+* Add your custom avatar and bio
+* Supports Lazy Loading
+* Lighweight plugin
+* Works with the new WordPress 5.8 block-based widgets screen

 = Where I can view a Demo? =